Pseudognaphalium obtusifolium

-Pseudognaphalium obtusifolium (formerly Gnaphalium obtusifolium) is a member of the family Asteraceae, found on open dry sandy habitat throughout Eastern North America.
-Common names include old field balsam, rabbit tobacco and sweet everlasting.
+Pseudognaphalium obtusifolium, synonyms including Gnaphalium obtusifolium and Pseudognaphalium saxicola, is a member of the family Asteraceae.
+It is found on open dry sandy habitat throughout eastern North America.
+Common names include old field balsam, rabbit tobacco, sweet everlasting and life everlasting.
 When crushed, the plant exudes a characteristic maple-syrup scent.

 Description

 It is a biennial herb which grows up to one meter tall.
 In its first year, the plant produces tightly packed rosettes covered in wooly hair.
 In the second year, the plant produces a tall stem with alternate leaves and yellow peg-shaped flowerheads.
 These are borne in clusters.
 The seeds are dispersed by the wind.
 Its native habitats include dry clearings, fields, and edges of woods.

+Taxonomy

+Pseudognaphalium obtusifolium was first described by Carl Linnaeus in 1753 as Gnaphalium obtusifolium.
+It was transferred to Pseudognaphalium in 1981.

+Populations found in the state of Wisconsin growing on ledges and in cracks in shaded limestone cliff-faces, usually those facing south or east, have been described as Pseudognaphalium saxicola, common name cliff cudweed or rabbit-tobacco.
+Pseudognaphalium saxicola is listed as Threatened in Wisconsin and is assessed as T2 (Imperiled) by NatureServe, but is regarded by other sources as a synonym of Pseudognaphalium obtusifolium.

 Uses by Native Americans

 Alabama tribe

 The Alabama tribe used a compound decoction of it as a treatment for nervousness and sleepiness, and a decoction as a face wash for nerves and insomnia.

 Cherokee

 The Cherokee use it in a compound for muscle cramps, local pains, and twitching, and apply an infusion of it over scratches made over muscle cramp pain.
 It is also used internally with Carolina Vetch for rheumatism.
 A decoction is taken for colds, and the plant is also made into cough syrup.
 It is used in a sweat bath to treat various diseases, made into a warm liquid blown down throat for clogged throat (diphtheria), chewed for a sore mouth or throat, and smoked for asthma.